 This turning of government into a not-for-profit could be likened to the Articles of Confederation, but it should go beyond the Federal government to include states, counties, cities and other subdivisions.

 When the government is totally dependent on the free will and grace of the people’s wallets, then it will finally have to meet their demands or face radical losses.

 COMPARING CURRENT NOT-FOR-PROFIT PHILOSOPHY TO THE GOVERNMENT NOT-FOR-PROFIT

 The reason the not-for-profit model is so attractive is that it forces the government to engage the people if it wants money.
 Much like any other good or service provider in the free market, the government will likely have to prove its worth in order to receive benefits.
-This requires a two-way relationship that truly looks to the values of the constituents, not just to the expected coercive force producing wealth.
+This requires a two-way relationship that truly looks to the values of the constituents instead of relying on coercive force to pilfer wealth.
 It also promotes transparency, as any attempts to hide what is going on will further skepticism followed by detraction.
 Just like any other not-for-profit, if the government cannot demonstrate what it is doing with your money, you and the other supporters will be reluctant to give.
 If the government is not perceived as producing efficient value, the people are all the more likely to turn to the free market for a solution.

 Some may argue that this will cause a collective action problem where the rich/business owners end up paying more because the poor won’t pay anything.
 This may be true, but is that not already happening in the current market?
 Does not a majority of taxes already come from the rich and business owners?